 The Cons:

-XFX doesn’t often end up as our number one pick when considering various factors, but it is frequently a reliable choice for an aftermarket AMD GPU, but the XFX RX 7900 XTX Merc 310 is an excellent choice either way.
+XFX doesn’t often end up as our number one pick when considering various factors, but it is frequently a dependable choice for an aftermarket AMD GPU, but the XFX RX 7900 XTX Merc 310 is an outstanding choice either way.

 Pricing